 1. Place the frog in the dissecting pan ventral side up.

-2. Use scissors to life the abdominal muscles away from the body cavity.
-Cut along the midline of the body from the pelvic to the pectoral girdle.
+2. Use scissors to lift the abdominal muscles away from the body cavity.
+Cut along the midline of the body to the forelimbs.

 3. Make transverse (horizontal) cuts near the arms and legs.

 4. Life the flaps of the body wall and pin back.

 *If your specimen is a female, the body may be filled with eggs.
 You may need to remove these eggs to view the organs.

 1. Fat Bodies --Spaghetti shaped structures that have a bright orange or yellow color, if you have a particularly fat frog, these fat bodies may need to be removed to see the other structures.
 Usually they are located just on the inside of the abdominal wall.

 2. Peritoneum A spider-web like membrane that covers many of the organs; you may carefully pick it off to get a clear view

 3. Liver--The largest structure of the the body cavity.
 This brown colored organ is composed of three lobes.
 The right lobe, the left anterior lobe, and the left posterior lobe.
 The liver is not primarily an organ of digestion, it does secrete a digestive juice called bile.
 Bile is needed for the proper digestion of fats.